-A Ph.D. student is required to register continuously as a full-time student, for a minimum of five dissertation hours in the fall and spring semesters of each year, beginning with the semester following the passing of the comprehensive examination and extending through the semester in which the dissertation is successfully defended (final examination).
-D.M.A students who have passed their comprehensive exams must maintain continuous registration by registering full-time for DMA dissertation credits (course # 8200-8399) or TMUS 8029 through the semester in which the final dissertation defense/final examination is completed.

-- 1. A student not being required to maintain full-time status and not using campus facilities may claim off-campus status, which allows registration for three rather than the minimum of five dissertation credit hours.
+A Ph.D. student is required to register continuously as a full-time student for a minimum of five dissertation hours in the fall and spring semesters of each year, beginning with the semester following the passing of the comprehensive examination and extending through the semester in which the dissertation is successfully defended (final examination).
+A student not being required to maintain full-time status and not using campus facilities may claim off-campus status, which allows registration for three rather than the minimum of five dissertation credit hours.
 Off-campus status (3 credits of dissertation hours) is considered part-time.
+All University considerations for part-time status apply.

+D.M.A students who have passed their comprehensive exams must maintain continuous registration by registering for a minimum of one credit hour of D.M.A. dissertation credits (TMUS 8100-8399) or TMUS 8029 in the fall and spring semesters of each year, beginning with the semester following the passing of the comprehensive examination and extending through the semester in which the final examination is passed.

+Au.D. students who have passed their comprehensive exams must maintain continuous registration by registering for four or five hours of graduate level course work each semester as required by the Audiology program, with five hours being taken during the semester in which the final examination is passed.

+Additional full-time and part-time registration requirements may exist for international students or students receiving or deferring financial aid, though degree requirements remain the same.
+Affected students should consult with International Student and Scholar Services or the Office of Financial Aid for more information.

-All University considerations for part-time status apply. - 2.
-A student who fails to register continuously for after passing the comprehensive examination must retake and pass the examination, to regain status as a student in good standing in the Graduate School.
+• A student who fails to register continuously for required hours after passing the comprehensive examination must retake and pass the examination, to regain status as

+- a student in good standing in the Graduate School.
 The department may require that the student validate course work more than five years old.
 At its discretion, the department may petition the Dean of the Graduate School for a time limit for completion of all degree requirements of up to one year after the retaking of the comprehensive exam.
-The department must petition the Dean of the Graduate School to waive the requirement to retake the comprehensive exam.

-3. Ph.D. students must be registered for a minimum of five dissertation hours the semester (including summer semester) in which the final exam/dissertation defense is held.
-D.M.A. students must be registered full-time for dissertation credits (#8200-8399) or TMUS 8029 during the semester in which the final exam/dissertation defense is passed.
+The department must petition the Dean of the Graduate School to waive the requirement to retake the comprehensive exam. - Ph.D. students must be registered for a minimum of five dissertation hours the semester (including summer semester) in which the dissertation defense is held.
+D.M.A. students must be registered for a minimum of one credit hour of D.M.A. dissertation credits (TMUS 8100-8399) or TMUS 8029 during the semester in which the final examination is passed.
+AuD students must be registered full-time for a minimum of five credit hours of graduate level coursework during the semester in which the final examination is passed.